 - 225,000 square metres of linear park

 Our design replaced the nine level crossing with ‘rail-overs’, where the rail line is elevated above the existing corridor.
-By designing the line this way, we separate the road and rail and eliminate major barriers separating communities.
+By designing the line this way, we separated the road and rail and eliminated major barriers separating communities.

 Designing for Minimal Community and Environmental Impact